Denis-Source/weather_app/README.md

 pip install - requirements.txt
 ```

-In oreder to use the app you should have API keys.
-For testing purposes you can use MetaWeather and Sunset and Sunrise APIs.
+In order to use the app you should have API keys.
+For testing purposes, you can use MetaWeather and Sunset and Sunrise APIs.
-To run app simply start main file:
+To run the app. simply start the main file:
 ```shell
 python weather_app.py
 ```